Common Causes Of Motorcycle Accidents

 Motorcycle accidents, like all accidents involving motor vehicles, can be caused by a number of different factors.
 While an accident can be the fault of the motorcycle driver, many times other drivers cause accidents involving motorcycles.
 Because of a motorcycle’s relatively small size, many drivers of passenger cars and trucks do not see motorcyclists.
 Even if they check their mirrors before changing lanes or turning, the motorcycle may be in the car’s blind spot, and an accident may result.
-If you were injured in a motorcycle accident, contact Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA ]], today to schedule a consultation with an attorney to talk about your legal options for recovery.
+If you were injured in a motorcycle accident, contact Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C. in Fort Dodge, Iowa, today to schedule a consultation with an attorney to talk about your legal options for recovery.

 The Insurance Institute for Highway Safety reports that over half of motorcycle accident fatalities involved at least one other motor vehicle.
 In multiple-vehicle motorcycle crashes, cyclists are typically hit from the front; in a little less than half of crashes, the vehicle that struck the motorcycle was making a left turn while the motorcycle was going straight, passing or overtaking the vehicle.